rpi900/packages/rpi900/README.md

 The version number of this package will track the current version of the [DNT900 line discipline](https://github.com/mholling/dnt900).
 Changes or new features (if any) will induce a new release for the same version (e.g. 0.3.4-1 to 0.3.4-2)

 * 2014/04/22: version 0.3.4-1: initial release.
+* 2014/04/28: version 0.3.4-2: move rpirtscts to separate package and add as dependency.